atomix/atomix.github.io/copycat/docs/server.md

 ## Server Lifecycle

 Copycat's Raft implementation supports dynamic membership changes designed to allow servers to arbitrarily join and leave the cluster.
-The first time a cluster is started, the cluster must be [`bootstrap`][CopycatServer.bootstrap]ped with a single initial member or a cluster of initial members.
+The first time a cluster is started, the cluster must be bootstrapped with a single initial member or a cluster of initial members by calling the [`CopycatServer#bootstrap(Address...)`][CopycatServer.bootstrap] method.
 The bootstrap servers make up the initial Raft cluster.
-Once the cluster is initialized, additional servers can be [`join`][CopycatServer.join]ed to the cluster.
+Once the cluster is initialized, additional servers can be addeded to the cluster via [`CopycatServer#join(Address...)`][CopycatServer.join].

 When a member *joins* the cluster, a *join* request will ultimately be received by the cluster's leader.
 The leader will log and replicate the joining member's configuration.
 Once the joined member's configuration has been persisted on a majority of the cluster, the joining member will be notified of the membership change and transition to the *passive* state.
 While in the *passive* state, the joining member cannot participate in votes but does receive *append* requests from the cluster leader.
 Once the leader has determined that the joining member's log has caught up to its own (the joining node's log has the last committed entry at any given point in time), the member is promoted to a full member via another replicated configuration change.

 Once a node has fully joined the Raft cluster, in the event of a failure the quorum size will not change.
-To leave the cluster, the [`leave`][CopycatServer.leave] method must be called on a [`CopycatServer`][CopycatServer] instance.
-When [`leave`][CopycatServer.leave] is called, the member will submit a *leave* request to the leader.
+To leave the cluster, the [`CopycatServer#leave()`][CopycatServer.leave] method must be called.
+When [`CopycatServer#leave()`][CopycatServer.leave] is called, the member will submit a *leave* request to the leader.
 Once the leaving member's configuration has been removed from the cluster and the new configuration replicated and committed, the server will complete the close.

 ## Configuring the Server